TheTechNetwork/timeseal/README.md

    - Includes security notes and instructions
    - Offline backup for your records
    - Print or store in secure location

-3. **SAVE** - Encrypt and save to browser vault
-   - Stored encrypted in your browser (AES-GCM-256)
-   - Access anytime from dashboard
-   - Never transmitted to server
-   - Unique encryption key per browser
+   - **Save files offline** for permanent backup independent of browser storage

-**Encrypted Local Storage:**
+**Automatic Encrypted Storage:**

-- Your seals are encrypted with AES-GCM-256
+- All created seals are automatically saved encrypted in your browser's localStorage
-- Encryption key stored in your browser only
+- Encryption uses AES-GCM-256 with a unique key per browser
+- Access your saved seals anytime from the dashboard at /dashboard
-- No server-side storage of your vault links
+- No server-side storage - your vault links never leave your device
-- Data persists in localStorage until you clear it
+- Data persists until you clear browser data
-- Access saved seals at /dashboard

 **Best practices:**

-- Use all three methods for important seals
+- Download markdown files for important seals (offline backup)
-- Store markdown files in encrypted cloud storage
-- Keep vault links in password manager
+- Keep vault links in password manager for extra security
 - Never share vault links over unencrypted channels
-- Clear browser data will delete saved seals
+- Visit /dashboard to manage your saved seals

 ### How do I access my saved seals?

+**All seals are automatically saved to your browser's encrypted storage.**

 1. Visit /dashboard
-2. See all seals saved in your browser
+2. See all seals you've created (encrypted locally)
 3. Click any seal to open vault page
 4. Delete seals you no longer need

+**How it works:**
+- Seals are automatically encrypted with AES-GCM-256 when created
+- Stored in your browser's localStorage (never sent to server)
+- Unique encryption key per browser
+- Access from any page via the dashboard link

-**Note:** Saved seals are encrypted and stored locally in your browser.
+**Note:** Saved seals are stored locally in your browser only.
 They are NOT synced to the server or across devices.
+Clearing browser data will delete saved seals.

 ### What happens if I lose the vault link?